sinbai/terraform-provider-azurerm/website/docs/r/compute_fleet.html.markdown

 ## Arguments Reference

 The following arguments are supported:

-* `location` - (Required) The Azure Region where the Compute Fleet should exist.
+* `name` - (Required) The name of the Compute Fleet.
 Changing this forces a new resource to be created.

-* `name` - (Required) The name of the Compute Fleet.
+* `location` - (Required) The azure region where the Compute Fleet should exist.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The name of the Resource Group in which the Compute Fleet should exist.
+* `resource_group_name` - (Required) The name of the resource group in which the Compute Fleet should exist.
 Changing this forces a new resource to be created.

 * `virtual_machine_profile` - (Required) A `virtual_machine_profile` block as defined below.
 Changing this forces a new resource to be created.